 When osteoporosis begins, your bones develop a less dense consistency with more air pockets, resembling the texture of sponge toffee.
 This can lead to brittleness and bone collapse, and when it affects your vertebrae, the resulting nerve compression can cause pain and weakness.
-Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas are experts in minimally invasive kyphoplasty techniques, a surgical procedure that props up affected vertebrae and relieves nerve compression.
+Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas are experts in minimally invasive kyphoplasty techniques, a surgical procedure that props up affected vertebrae and relieves nerve compression.
 Call or click today to learn if kyphoplasty can help your back condition.

 When osteoporosis begins, your bones become less dense.
 This can lead to brittleness and increased risk of fractures.
 When vertebrae get weak enough that they fracture, they tend to collapse, taking on a wedge shape when compared with its original form.
 The so-called “dowager’s hump” that some older osteoporosis patients experience can be the result of these collapsed vertebrae.
 When it affects your vertebrae, the resulting nerve compression can cause pain and weakness.
 Osteoporotic fractures can also change your height and spinal alignment, resulting in chronic or severe pain, reduced mobility, sleep issues, decreased lung capacity, and, in general, a more difficult time going through your everyday activities.
 Once one vertebra suffers an osteoporotic fracture, the risk of others around it collapsing rises.
 The change in alignment from one affected vertebrae places greater strain on the surrounding bones.